rarelygoeshere/WordleWeb/README.md

 # WordleWeb
 My own list of Wordle-like games and other assorted variations of this game format.
 Hope people enjoy and contribute to this!
 # [danbo](https://ko-fi.com/scrandle)
-- [Scrandle](https://scrandle.com/) Guessing game that revolves around "Footy Scran" (a British slang term for food served at football/soccer stadiums)
+- [Scrandle](https://scrandle.com/) Food comparsion / Guessing game that revolves around "Footy Scran" (a British slang term for food served at football/soccer stadiums) where you guess which dish was rated higher by a community vote

 # [u/PhilosophyQuick7182](https://www.reddit.com/user/PhilosophyQuick7182/)
 - [Cobble](https://wilf.live/cobble/) Word game where you must use up all the letters in just two words, with as few extra letters as possible.
 Published on March 29, 2025